Blacksuan19/website/_posts/2021-12-06-creating-datasets.md

 ---

-Data is one of the most important parts of machine learning, the available data can tell you how the model will generalize over a task, if it will have any biases and if it will fail with some specific data, in computer vision the data used is mostly images (the vision part).
-Some times you want to train a new model on data that is not available on the internet, for example a model to classify the faces of people you know, in that case a new dataset has to be created with those faces, however, in some instances the target is an object that you don't have a data for and need to create a dataset to train a model to recognize it.
+Data is one of the most important parts of machine learning, the available data can tell you how the model will generalize over a task if it will have any biases and if it will fail with some specific data, in computer vision the data used is mostly images (the vision part).
+Sometimes you want to train a new model on data that is not available on the internet, for example, a model to classify the faces of people you know, in that case, a new dataset has to be created with those faces, however, in some instances, the target is an object that you don't have data for and need to create a dataset to train a model to recognize it.

-Creating computer vision datasets is not a very hard task, there are many applications that make the process very easy and simply make the task about drawing boxes, segmentation masks or video timestamps. image annotations tools have came a long way, some currently even support collaborative annotations where a team could work on the same dataset. for a list of the most used data annotation tools
+Creating computer vision datasets is not a very hard task, many applications make the process very easy and simply make the task about drawing boxes, segmentation masks, or video timestamps. image annotations tools have come a long way, some currently even support collaborative annotations where a team could work on the same dataset. for a list of the most used data annotation tools
 [check here](https://medium.com/data-folks-indonesia/5-best-free-image-annotation-tools-80919a4e49a8).

-Another technology that makes image annotation much simpler is augmentation, data augmentation is the process of generating new data from present data by applying various augmentations to the present data such as random rotations, brightness and contrast changes, the presence of libraries made for augmentations makes the process much easier, most of these libraries update the annotation files as well after applying the augmentations.
+Another technology that makes image annotation much simpler is augmentation, data augmentation is the process of generating new data from present data by applying various augmentations to the present data such as random rotations, brightness and contrast changes, the presence of libraries made for augmentations make the process much easier, most of these libraries update the annotation files as well after applying the augmentations.

 There are many formats for annotations, each used by different models and maps